 Go to the Sharing tab, which is common to all printers.

 Here you can share the printer with the entire network.
-Check the box which says "Share this printer".
-Then, you can edit the share name of the printer, in case you don't want to use the default provided by Windows.
+Check the box that says "Share this printer".
+Then, you can edit the share name of the printer, in case you don't want to use the default name provided by Windows.

 Rendering all print jobs on client computers can help keep performance levels up on the computer where the printer is plugged in, especially when big printing jobs are ordered.
 Check the "Render print jobs on client computers" box if you want this feature enabled.

-When done, click on OK.
-The printer is now shared with the computers on your network, indifferent of the operating systems they are using.
+When done, click or tap OK.
+The printer is now shared with the other computers on your network, regardless of the operating systems they are using.

 Now that your printer is shared with the network, you are done with the easy part.
 Next, you need to install it on the computers that need to use it.
-Below you will find some useful recommendations, that are worth reading.
+Below you will find some useful recommendations, that can help you further in this endeavor.